-If you are looking a combination of privacy, white sands and beautiful clear water, then Dhigali Resorts should be on your to-do list when considering where to stay in the Maldives.
-You are probably thinking every resort in the Maldives will give you privacy, but let us tell you that you are wrong.
+If you are looking a relatively modern and new resort in the Maldives with the combination of privacy, white sands and beautiful clear water, then Dhigali Resorts should be on your shortlist when considering where to stay in the Maldives.
+You are probably thinking every resort in the Maldives will give you privacy, but after being to over 5 properties, we can confirm you that not all hotels will provide you with the privacy you are looking for.
 The privacy is affected by the design of the island, or the common areas, beaches, villas or rooms you choose, etc. So let’s start and let us share with you everything about Dhigali so you can decide where to book for your next Maldives trip!

 Where is Dhigali Located?